 For example, selecting a caster with an appropriate wheel diameter can help reduce the energy needed to move it.
 This is achieved by ensuring the wheel’s contact patch with the ground surface is as small as possible.

-Several factors contribute to reducing power usage when selecting the right caster for AGVs:
+Several factors contribute to reducing power usage when selecting the right caster for heavy duty AGVs:

 High-quality casters designed for industrial settings can save money in the long run by minimizing repair and replacement costs.
 Due to their robust construction, these casters are more durable than their cheaper counterparts and require less frequent maintenance and replacement.